SwissWoodSolutions/swisswoodsolutions.github.io/en/about.md

   ### Sophie Koch
   ### Master Student Biobased Materials

-  received her degree as Bachelor of Science in Timber Economics from ETH Zurich in 2017 and has been studying M.Sc.
+  received her degree as Bachelor of Science in Timber Economics in 2017 and has been studying M.Sc.
 Biobased Materials at Maastricht University since 2018.
 Through several internships with a chipboard manufacturer and a producer of wooden textile fibers, she gained experience in the wood industry.
 She is currently writing on her thesis at Swiss Wood Solutions on "Biopolymer-Wood Composites".
 As such, Sophie Koch is working on the optimization of physical and mechanical properties of veneers.

   <koch@swisswoodsolutions.ch>